Language: English Bahasa

 • Fluid discharge from ear

-Since these symptoms are also common in other salivary gland problems, doctors may conduct biopsies or additional imaging tests in order to obtain an accurate diagnosis.
+Since these symptoms are also common in other salivary gland problems, the head and neck surgeon may conduct biopsies or additional imaging tests in order to obtain an accurate diagnosis.

 Symptoms of Gland Tumors & Parotid Cancer